Indian Immigration Services Team

 There are several ways to get from Udaipur to Mumbai.
 Here are the most popular options:

-• By air: The flight time is approximately 1 hour and 30 minutes, making it the fastest way to travel.
-There are several airlines operating this route including Air India, Vistara and IndiGo.
+• By air: This is the quickest mode of transport taking about 1 hour and 30 minutes.
+Some of the airlines that lay their focus on this route are, Air India, Vistara and IndiGo.

-• By train:This is a more scenic option and takes about 15 hours.
-There are several trains operating on this route including Udaipur City Express and Udaipur Shatabdi Express.
+• By train:This is a more picturesque route and it lasts approximately 15 hours.
+This route has a number of trains such as Udaipur City Express and Udaipur Shatabdi Express.

-• By bus: This is the cheapest option and takes about 18 hours.
-There are several bus operators operating this route including Rishabh Travels and Shree Parshwanath Travels.
+• By bus: It is the longest and the cheapest way and takes approximately 18 hours.
+Some of the bus companies plying this route are Rishabh Travels and Shree Parshwanath Travels.

 What to see and do in Mumbai?